hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
 - If you want to configure the audience for the SV app backend API, replace ``OIDC_AUTHORITY_SV_AUDIENCE`` in the `auth.audience` entry with audience for the SV app backend API. e.g. ``https://sv.example.com/api``.
 - Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
-- Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
+- Update the ``auth.jwksUrl`` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.

+Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer SVC members.
+The bundled artifacts consist of the lists of recommended values as follows:

+- ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-test.yaml`` - the list of currently SVC-approved identities for TestNet
+- ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-dev.yaml`` - the list of partners currently experimenting with onboarding SV nodes on DevNet.
+Note that this is a less strict list at the moment, and includes identities for e.g. Digital-Asset support employees.

+Please identify the file out of the above corresponding to the network to which you are connecting, and after reviewing the file, set its path in an environment variable ``SV-IDENTITIES-FILE`` to be used below.

 .. _sv-participant-identities-restore: